Poor Things (film): Plot

-In late-Victorian London, 1882, (Note: The period of the film is "difficult to pin" as various futuristic and fantasy elements are included in the cityscapes of Lisbon and Alexandria.) the medical student Max McCandles is recruited by the mad scientist Godwin Baxter to record the behaviour of a strange, nearly mute woman living in Godwin's house.
-Godwin reveals that her body is that of a woman who was pregnant and died by suicide by leaping off Tower Bridge; Godwin replaced the woman's brain with that of the fetus, giving her an infant's mind, and named her Bella Baxter.
+In a retrofuturist alternative late-Victorian London, 1882, (Note: The period of the film is "difficult to pin" as various futuristic and fantasy elements are included in the cityscapes of Lisbon and Alexandria.
+In addition, Tower Bridge was not opened until 1894.) the medical student Max McCandles is recruited by the mad scientist Godwin Baxter to record the behaviour of a strange, nearly mute woman living in Godwin's house.
+Godwin reveals that her body is that of a pregnant woman who died by suicide by leaping off Tower Bridge; Godwin replaced the woman's brain with that of the fetus, giving her an infant's mind.
+He gave her the name Bella Baxter.

 As weeks pass, Bella's vocabulary improves and she exhibits childlike wonder at the world.
 With Godwin's encouragement, Max falls in love with Bella and proposes marriage.
 Bella accepts, but soon discovers masturbation and sexual pleasure, leading her to run off with Duncan Wedderburn, a debauched lawyer, to Lisbon.
 There, they have near-constant intercourse because Bella has no understanding of anything beyond physical pleasure.
-She is mistakenly addressed as "Victoria Blessington" by a fellow hotel guest.
+A fellow hotel guest addresses her as "Victoria Blessington".

 As Bella becomes difficult for Duncan to control, he smuggles her onto a cruise ship, where she befriends two passengers who open her mind to philosophy.
 Duncan attempts to further stunt her growth to no avail, and indulges in drinking and gambling.
 During a stop at Alexandria, Bella witnesses the suffering of the poor and becomes distraught.
-Wishing to help them, she entrusts Duncan's winnings to unscrupulous members of the crew, who falsely promise to give it to them.
+Wishing to help them, she entrusts Duncan's winnings to unscrupulous members of the crew, who falsely promise to give the money to the poor.

 Unable to afford the rest of the trip, Bella and Duncan are dropped off at Marseille and make their way to Paris, penniless.
 Seeking money and accommodation, Bella begins working at a brothel.
 Enraged, Duncan breaks down, and Bella abandons him.
 At the brothel, she comes under the tutelage of Madame Swiney and begins a relationship with fellow prostitute Toinette, who introduces her to socialism.